Breweries, Distilleries & Vineyards in Bristol

 In South Bristol you'll find Lost & Grounded Brewers, specialising in German-style beers.

-Several pubs in town also brew their own small batches for you to try, including King Street Brew House, Brewhouse & Kitchen and Zerodegrees.
+Several pubs in town also brew their own small batches for you to try, including King Street Brew House and Brewhouse & Kitchen.
 Or maybe you want to try a local ale or two in a relaxed country pub?
 Butcombe Brewery in Somerset have many pubs in the area where you can try most of the beers in their range, including The Cottage on the harbourside or The Langford in North Somerset.

 Local cider makers, Thatchers Cider, offer tours of their orchards, or you can sample their ciders at their pub next door, The Railway Inn.
 You can also buy direct from family-run Wild West Cider, who make organically-certified fine ciders and wines just outside Bristol.
 The Cider Box is the place to go in Central Bristol for locally-made cider, and they even make their own small batches of the good stuff.